cdscally/CV/README.md

 #### Makers Academy (May 2017 - July 2017)

-- Curiosity and hungry passion for code
-- Independent learner and problem-solver
+- I decided to complete the Makers Academy course as I have a passion to quickly learn and build my development skills.
+The course is structured to reward curiosity, independent learning and problem-solving skills.
-- OOP, TDD, SOLID, MVC, DDD
+- Foundation in development frameworks and best practices such as OOP, TDD, SOLID, MVC
-- Software Craftsmanship
-- Ruby, Rails, Javascript
-- RSpec, Jasmine
+- Exposure to a wide range of languages and frameworks such as Ruby, Rails, Javascript, jQuery, Python, Solidity, RSpec, Jasmine, Capybara

 #### University College London (September 2010 - September 2011)